tigerfarm/arduino/Altair101/Processor/ProcessorOpcodes.md

 nop      00 000 000  No operation.
 I added a delay: delay(100).
 ora R    10 110 SSS  OR register R, with register A. out pa   11 010 011  Write the accumulator data out to port a.
-I'm using this opcode to write custom log messages such as echoing the registers. rrc      00 001 111  Rotate accumulator right by shift right 1 bit, and wrapping the last bit to the first position.
+I'm using this opcode to write custom log messages such as echoing the registers. ret      11 001 001  Unconditional return from subroutine.
+Pop the call address from the stack and continue to the next address. rrc      00 001 111  Rotate accumulator right by shift right 1 bit, and wrapping the last bit to the first position.
 Need to handle carry bit. shld a   00 100 010  Store L value to memory location: a(hb:lb).
 Store H value at: a + 1. sta a    00 110 010  Store register A to the hb:lb address.